nightrunner91/nightpack/README.md

 ### `Images loader`

-It uses [File Loader](https://webpack.js.org/loaders/file-loader/) to serve images from `/assets` folder.
+Nightpack uses [File Loader](https://webpack.js.org/loaders/file-loader/) to serve images from `/assets` folder.
 After build all images will be in `/images` folder.

 **PUG**: